ObolNetwork/obol-docs/docs/advanced/lido_csm.md

 ![CSM tab of the Launchpad](/img/CSM_launchpad_tab.png)

-6. Once all operators sign the cluster configuration, the next step is the distributed key generation.
+6. Once all operators sign the cluster configuration, the next step is the distributed key generation (DKG).
 7. Once DKG is complete, you have the appropriate `deposit-data.json` file to upload to Lido CSM.
 8. If you are not planning on operating a node, and were only configuring the cluster for the operators, your journey ends here.
-9. If you are one of the cluster operators, continue to the next step.
+9. If you are one of the cluster operators, continue to the next step, and [start your node](../start/quickstart_group.mdx#step-4-start-your-distributed-validator-node)